rashmitpankhania/head-first-java-notes/CH12/notes.md

     Graphics2D g2d = (Graphics2D) g;
 now the important part comes how do you put more than one object in the frame

+## inner class
+one important advantage of the inner class is that we can have multiple implementations of the same methods many times

+one more important is that anytime time we want a separate class but still want that class to be part of the another class just make inner class